scrubbbbs/cbird/readme.md

 #### 1.4a Using System FFmpeg

+Note: not possible at the moment on 22.04, FFmpeg version is too old.

 ```
 apt-get install libavformat-dev libswscale-dev
 ```

 #### 1.4b Compiling FFmpeg

-The latest ffmpeg will not work due to deprecations, so checkout a working version.
+The latest ffmpeg may not work due to deprecations, use the revision tag for a known good version.
 For GPU video decoding (Nvidia) we also need nv-codecs-headers and --enable-cuvid.

 With some additional flags (not shown here) you can get more codec support.

 ```
+sudo apt-get install nasm libfribidi-dev libsdl2-dev libharfbuzz-dev libfreetype-dev

 git clone https://github.com/FFmpeg/nv-codec-headers.git
-cd nv-codecs-headers
+cd nv-codec-headers
 make && sudo make install

 git clone https://github.com/FFmpeg/FFmpeg.git
 cd FFmpeg
-git checkout 358c0b
+git checkout 1bcb8a7338 # optional, last working version
-./configure --enable-gpl --enable-ffplay --enable-cuvid --enable-libfontconfig --enable-libfreetype --enable-libfribidi  --disable-static --enable-shared
+./configure --enable-gpl --enable-ffplay --enable-cuvid --enable-libfontconfig --enable-libfreetype --enable-libfribidi --enable-libharfbuzz  --disable-static --enable-shared
 make -j8
 sudo make install
 ```